-When an employee takes sick leave, the District shall determine if the employee is eligible for FMLA leave and if the leave qualifies for FMLA leave.
+Any individual who has been employed by the district for a minimum of one year and is absent four days due to illness of themselves or immediate family members may be eligible for FMLA.
+The District shall determine if the employee's leave qualifies for FMLA leave.
 The District may request additional information from the employee to help make the applicability determination.
-If the employee is eligible for FMLA leave and if the leave qualifies under the FMLA, the District will notify the employee in writing, of the decision within five (5) workdays.
-If the circumstances for the leave as defined in policy 8.23-CLASSIFIED PERSONNEL FAMILY MEDICAL LEAVE don't change, the District is only required to notify the employee once of the determination regarding the applicability of sick leave and/or FMLA leave within any applicable twelve (12) month period.
-To the extent the employee has accumulated leave, and sick leave taken that qualifies for FMLA leave shall be paid leave and charged against the employee's accumulated leave including, once an employee exhausts his/her accrued sick leave, vacation or personal leave.
+If the employee is eligible for FMLA leave and if the leave qualifies under the FMLA, the District will notify the employee, in writing, of the decision within five (5) workdays.
+If the circumstances for the leave as defined in policy 8.23 CLASSIFIED PERSONNEL FAMILY MEDICAL LEAVE of the leave don't change, the District is only required to notify the employee once of the determination regarding the applicability of sick leave and/or FMLA leave within any applicable twelve (12) month period.
+To the extent the employee has accumulated vacation or personal leave, any leave taken that qualifies for FMLA leave shall be paid leave and charged against the employee's accumulated leave.
+See 8.23 CLASSIFIED PERSONNEL FAMILY MEDICAL LEAVE.